Exactly solvable model behind Bose-Hubbard dimers, Ince-Gauss beams, and aberrated optical cavities

-The ray structure also allows estimating the eigenvalue in Eq.~(\ref{eq:eigI}) through the self-consistency condition in wave estimates \cite{graefe2007wkb,shchesnovich2008wkb,nissen2010wkb,odell2012quantum,alonso2017ray,dennis2019gaussian,zor1996globally,forbes2001using,alonso2001using,alonso2002stable}; the solid angle enclosed by each loop of the PP must be an odd multiple of $2\pi/(N+1)$ \cite{alonso2017ray}.
-This quantization can be shown to be related to a geometric phase through the Pancharatnam-Berry connection \cite{pancharatnam1956generalized,berry1987adiabatic, malhotra2018measuring,dennis2019gaussian}.
-In the HG-like case, where the PP consists of only one loop, the total subtended solid angle must be an odd multiple of $2\pi/(N+1)$, but in the LG-like case, where the PP is composed of two loops, each loop must satisfy this condition so the total solid angle must be an even multiple of $2\pi/(N+1)$.
-This discrepancy creates a discontinuity at the Viviani separatrix where the semiclassical estimate fails, as shown in Fig.~\ref{fig:eigen}.
-Nonetheless, away from the separatrix, the semiclassical estimate for the eigenvalue in Eq.~(\ref{eq:eigI}) is nearly indistinguishable from the exact eigenvalue, even for small $N$.
+The topological transition is not only manifested in the shape of the eigenmodes, but also in the near-degeneracy of the corresponding eigenvalues as shown in Fig.~\ref{fig:eigen}.
+In the semiclassical limit, the eigenvalues can be determined through self-consistency conditions in the wave estimates \cite{graefe2007semiclassical,shchesnovich2008fock,nissen2010wentzel, odell2012quantum,alonso2017ray,dennis2019gaussian, zor1996globally,forbes2001using,alonso2001using,alonso2002stable} in which the solid angle enclosed by each loop of the generalized Viviani curves must be quantized as an odd multiple of $2\pi/(N+1)$ \cite{alonso2017ray}.
+This quantization is related to a geometric phase through the Pancharatnam-Berry connection \cite{pancharatnam1956generalized,berry1987adiabatic, malhotra2018measuring,dennis2019gaussian}.
+In the HG-like regime, where the curve consists of only one loop, the total subtended solid angle must be an odd multiple of $2\pi/(N+1)$, but in the LG-like regime, where the curve is composed of two loops, each loop must satisfy this condition so the total solid angle must be an even multiple of $2\pi/(N+1)$.
+This discrepancy creates a discontinuity at the topological transition at which the semiclassical estimate fails, as shown in Fig.~\ref{fig:eigen}.
+Away from the transition, the semiclassical estimate for the eigenvalue in Eq.~(\ref{eq:eigI}) is nearly indistinguishable from the exact eigenvalue, even for small $N$.